 Join some of the nation’s leading academic experts on Alternative Dispute Resolution who will be gathered at the University of La Verne College of Law for the 2011 Symposium titled, “Forecasting the Future: Cutting Edge Issues in ADR.”
-In coordination with the live event, the University of La Verne Law Review is publishing a Symposium Issue on Alternative Dispute Resolution, and will be accepting submissions through July 31, 2011.
-Date: January 28 and 29, 2011 in Southern California.
+In coordination with the live event, the University of La Verne Law Review has published a Symposium Issue on Alternative Dispute Resolution.

 Some of the nation’s leading academic experts on immigration law and policy gathered at the University of La Verne College of Law to grapple with a wide range of cutting edge immigration issues.
 In coordination with the live event, the University of La Verne Law Review published a Symposium Issue on Immigration Law in May 2010.